Actions at Novia UAS due to Coronavirus preparedness

 Distance learning at Campus Vasa until end of October

 Novia UAS have decided to continue with distance learning in Vaasa until 31.10.
 No later than 28th of October, the Contingency group will decide about the continuation of distance learning.

 Novia UAS adapts to the Coronapandemic in accordance with government instructions and in accordance with guidelines agreed upon with other Universities of Applied Sciences.
 Novia strives for to give our students as normal workdays as possible.
 Our campuses open in August, with caution and abiding current safety directives.

-- Masks should be worn when social distance cannot be kept.
-You can bring and use your own mask on campus, Novia will provide masks for teaching situations.
+- Masks should be worn at all times.
+You can bring and use your own mask on campus, Novia will provide masks for learning situations.

 - Studies on campus will be prioritized for new students.

 - For older students, some of the teaching will be conducted on campus and some remotely.
 The Head of Degree Programme will decide which studies will be conducted remotely to reduce the number of people on campus.
 The Head of Degree Programme will inform how studies are arranged within your degree programme.

 - Teaching that requires specific spaces or equipment will be done at campus or in other appropriate facilities.
 Novia offers students protective equipment in exercises where physical contact cannot be avoided, such as simulations.
 Novia will provide masks for teaching situations.

 - If you have been aboard you should study remotely for 14 days before visiting campus.
 You should also follow recommendations given by Finnish National Institute for Health and Welfare (THL), which may involve 2 weeks of voluntary or compulsory quarantine.

 - Novia advises against exchange studies during the Coronapandemic.